 Plan B - Under this plan, you will continue to pay your normal tuition and fees to your home university.
 If you currently pay non-resident tuition to your home campus, you should expect to continue to do so while on exchange.

-To find out how much you will pay each term for tuition and fees, go to the Campus Profiles and click on the Tuition/Fees tab.
-If you plan to stay for the entire academic year at a campus on the semester calendar, multiply the costs by two.
+To find out how much you will pay each term to your host campus for tuition and fees on Plan A, go to the Tuition/Fees tab of the Campus Profiles.
+Take note of the date these costs were last up-dated.
+If you plan to stay for the entire academic year at a campus that uses the semester calendar, multiply the costs by two.
 If you plan to stay for the entire academic year on a campus which uses a quarter calendar, multiply the costs by three.
 If you plan to attend only for the summer session, consult the host campus coordinator for summer tuition and fees.

 Costs are subject to change without notice.
 Tuition and fees frequently increase each year by 5-15 percent.
-Costs for the coming academic year are usually not available until the spring or summer immediately preceding the fall term.
+Costs for the coming academic year are usually not available until the summer immediately preceding the fall term.
 Continue to check the dates appearing next to the tuition and fees figures for the most up-to-date costs.

-Room and MealsIf you choose to live on campus at your host university, you will pay the costs for room and meals directly to the host campus, not to your home university.
+Room and MealsIf you live on campus at your host university, you will pay the costs for room and meals directly to the host campus, not to your home university.
 Housing options and meal plans vary greatly from campus to campus.

-To find out how much you should expect to pay for room and meals, go to the Campus Profiles and click on the Room/Meals tab.
+To find out how much you should expect to pay per term for room and meals, go to the Member Campus Profiles and click on the Room/Meals tab.
 Notice the date on which these figures were last updated by the campus.
 If you plan to stay for the entire academic year at a campus on the semester calendar, multiply the costs by two.
 If you plan to stay for the entire academic year on a campus which uses a quarter calendar, multiply the costs by three.

 Costs are based on the average room and meal plan selected at the campus by NSE students.
 Actual costs may be greater or less depending upon your selected room type and number of meals per week.
 Options you might choose could be higher or lower than the costs listed.
-Consult individual institution catalogs and campus Web home pages for descriptions and costs of specific room and meal plan options.
+Consult campus web home pages for descriptions and costs of specific room and meal plan options.

 Costs are subject to change without notice.
 Room and meal costs frequently increase each year by 5 percent or more.
-Costs for the coming academic year are usually not available until the spring or summer immediately preceding the fall term.
+Costs for the coming academic year are usually not available until the summer immediately preceding the fall term.
 Continue to check the dates appearing next to the room and meals figures for the most up-to-date costs.

 Other Financial ConsiderationsYou are encouraged to carefully review all possible expenses as well as your own personal and/or family resources for exchange.
 Expenses related to transportation to and from the host campus, personal expenses, and travel and sightseeing opportunities while on exchange are your responsibility.
 Transportation costs to the host campus can vary widely depending on the institutionís accessibility to major transportation systems as well as the distance from your current place of residence.